What is Phototherapy?

 In the few human studies evaluating this concern, an increased incidence of skin cancer has not been established.
 In the largest study to date in which 3867 psoriasis patients were treated with NB-UVB, with the median number of treatments being 29 and with 352 patients receiving more than 100 treatments, there was no significant association found with basal cell carcinoma, squamous cell carcinoma or melanoma.
 The median follow-up period was 5.5 years.

 Experts do agree there is likely an association with NB-UVB and the development of nonmelanoma skin cancer.
 Thus, a prescription for these treatments is required by law in the United States and many other places.
-So before you use a phototherapy treatment, it is recommended that you discuss all of the benefits and potential side effects.
+So before you begin phototherapy treatment or obtain a home phototherapy device, it is recommended that you discuss all of the benefits and potential side effects.
 Together you and your physician can make an informed decision.

 How often is phototherapy needed?